 Being homeless doesn't just mean you have nowhere to live, you can be homeless if:

 What we will do when you contact us?

 Losing your accommodation can be a difficult time but most people do find somewhere else to live.
 The longer you leave it, the harder it will be to find a new home.

-We will ask you questions about your present position and give you some initial advice.
-If we think there is a real risk of you losing your accommodation or are presenting as homeless your officer will find out more about your circumstances.
+We will ask you questions about your present situation, if we think there is a real risk of you losing your accommodation or you are presenting as homeless an officer will find out more about your circumstances.
 Our main aim is to help you to stay in your current accommodation, but if this is not possible (for example if you are suffering or at risk from domestic violence) we will give you advice and help to find you somewhere else to live.
 We may put you in touch with other agencies for them to help you.

 Some applicants will qualify for emergency accommodation.
 We will only arrange this if we have reason to believe that you may:

 If you are worried about becoming homeless you should contact us as soon as possible.